Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

 \subsubsection{Dataset}

 We evaluate the proposed framework both on an industrial dataset and a public dataset.

 \textbf{Industrial Dataset}: This dataset was collected from a leading e-commerce advertising platform in Southeast Asia between October 2024 and May 2025, encompassing 30 million users and 40 million advertisements.
-It contains user behavior sequences with an average length of 128, alongside rich, multimodal item content (images, titles, descriptions, etc.).
-Its scale and complexity make it an ideal benchmark for evaluating real-world performance.
+It contains user behavior sequences with an average length of 128, supplemented by rich, multimodal item attributes such as images, titles, and descriptions.
+Its scale and complexity make it an ideal benchmark for evaluating performance in real-world scenarios.

-\textbf{Public Dataset}:We conduct experiments on the "Beauty" subset of the Amazon Product Reviews dataset \cite{He_2016}, the statistic is shown in Table \ref{fig:data_scale_comparison}.
-For generative retrieval, we apply a 5-core filter and construct chronological user sequences with a maximum length of 20.
-For discriminative ranking, we binarize ratings (positive:>3, negative:<3 and =3) and use a chronological 90\%/10\% split for training and testing.
+\textbf{Public Dataset}: We conduct experiments on the "Beauty" subset of the Amazon Product Reviews dataset \cite{He_2016} to evaluate our approach.
+The dataset comprises user review data from May 1996 to September 2014, and the statistic is shown in Table \ref{fig:data_scale_comparison}.
+For the evaluation in generative retrieval, we apply the 5-core filter to exclude unpopular users and items with fewer than five interaction records.
+Then, we construct user behavior sequences according to chronological order and uniformly set the maximum item sequence length to 20.
+For the evaluation in discriminative ranking, we use the user-item rating dataset from Amazon Product Reviews.
+Following standard practice, we treat ratings greater than 3 as positive labels and those less than or equal to 3 as negative labels.
+The dataset is sorted chronologically, and the first 90\% of the data are used for training, while the remaining 10\% constitute the test set.